 Au revoir, Mont Ventoux.

 To my dismay, the descend on Bédoin was another windy one where I had to pedal and use effort— legs were totally disliking it!
 But I knew I was almost home.
 Then it was deja-vu… we were back where we started 8.5 hours ago.
-I realized it was over and couldn’t believe over!
+I realized it was over and couldn’t believe it!
 I wanted to do it again!
 Nah, just kidding.
 That’s what I would normally say but I was exhausted.
 I wanted to shower, food and bed (in that order).

 I didn’t want to go out for dinner so John drove me to the grocery store where I picked up semi-healthy fare and then some junk (vanilla wafers!).
 Since I cannot function while feeling dirty, the first thing I did was shower, then I had a tuna salad with some bread and cheese (I had planned my dinner during the ride since I had too much time to think about mundane things).
 Throughout the night, I also had some turkey cold cuts, more bread, strawberry panna-cotta and my vanilla wafers (I’ve been craving for these for a year but did not let myself eat them until after this challenge, hah).
 I laid in bed, perused my Strava stats, made some phone calls, edited photos and dozed in and out of sleep for the next two hours, until I finally dragged myself out of the hotel to soak in the last bit of sun for the day (a half-assed attempt to even out my tan lines).